zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 {% img /images/2013-08-13-bookstore-for-ipython-notebooks/cdn_enable.png 'CDN Enable' 'CDN Enable a Container' %}

-To get the full base link for the container, from the control panel click on the container then view all links
+Once that's finished, click the container then view all links

 {% img /images/2013-08-13-bookstore-for-ipython-notebooks/view_all_links.png 'view all links' 'View all links for the container' %}